Skip to main content

 Outside Grants and Scholarships

 If you are using 100% VA Educational Benefits or the CalVet Fee Waiver, be aware of grants or scholarships that say they must be applied directly to tuition and fees.
 If you use a grant that must be applied to tuition and fees in conjunction with your VAEB, the university is required to deduct the appropriate amount from your tuition invoice to the VA.
 So, you did extra work to get the same amount of money.
 Grants or scholarships that say “General Education Expenses” can be used in addition to your VAEB without penalty.
-Verify with your SCO whether or not you are able to use multiple benefit sources.
+Verify with your SCO whether you are able to use multiple benefit sources.